 Use tofu to make mousse.
 Studies in Japan found its plant hormones can guard men against prostate cancer.
 “Purée the silken variety until it’s smooth, and add melted chocolate,” says Krieger.

 Its zest contains D-limonene, which can guard against skin tumours.
-Researcher from Arizona University says a weekly tablespoon of the stuff can reduce your risk of skin cancer by up to 30 percent.
+Researchers from Arizona University says a weekly tablespoon of the stuff can reduce your risk of skin cancer by up to 30 percent.

 12. Extra virgin olive oil